WebFiori/docs/installation.md

 ``` bash
 C:\Server\php\php.exe composer.phar create-project --prefer-dist webfiori/app my-site
 ```
 This command will create new folder which has the name `my-site` and install the framework with all its dependencies.
 The name of the folder can be changed as needed.
-Once this is finished, your workspace will be the folder `C:\Server\apache2\htdocs\my-site\app`.
+Once this is finished, your workspace will be the folder `C:\Server\apache2\htdocs\my-site\app` which is the application source code folder.
 The last step is to set document root of the local development server to `C:\Server\apache2\htdocs\my-site\public` if you will test the application using Apache web server.

+> <b>Note:</b> It is possible to rename application source code folder by changing the value of the constant `APP_DIR_NAME` in the top of the file `index.php`.

 #### Manual Installation